zefrenchwan/scrutateur/README.md

 Users have a login and a password to prove their identity.
 Roles define what an user may do: grant or not, read or write.
 Hence, roles are:
-1. root: admin with ability to grant roles
+1. root: admin with ability to grant critical roles and perform any operations (including critical ones) that makes sense
-2. admin: can perform admin functions such as creating users, changing roles, etc
+2. admin: can perform basic admin functions such as creating users, changing some roles, etc
 3. editor: can see and edit non critical content
 4. reader: can see non critical content